tamilselvanarjun/auto-ed/docs/_build/html/_sources/mod2.rst.txt

-The visualization tool which we installed in the first module also computes the computational table.
-Input the function and compare the forward mode graph to the forward model table.
+The visualization tool from the first module also computes the computational table.
+Input the function and compare the forward mode graph to the forward mode table.

 Notice how the computational trace corresponds to the nodes on the graph and the edges linking these nodes.
 Note that the choices of labels for the traces might be different than the table we wrote by hand - compare the labels for the nodes in the